bowersch3/ANNEstimatorPUB/README.md

 - When any of magnetosheath magnetic field components are low, the model tends to perform worse.
 - The model only makes predictions at a 40 s cadence and should not be trained on or applied to a higher resolution measurements.
 This constraint is due to the high frequency variability of magnetosheath magnetic field that are caused by local processes rather than upstream IMF rotations.
 - This uncertainty is derived from the standard deviation of the separate IMF predictions made from the 100 models trained on slightly different training sets.
 When $\sigma$ is high, there is a large range of predictions for this parameter made by models trained on slightly different subsets of the training set.
 A sensitivity to training set selection in model prediction occurs in within regions of feature space infrequently encountered in the training set.
 Therefore this uncertainty calculation is larger for outlier magnetosheath conditions and smaller for more nominal conditions.
-## License
-Specify the license under which your project is distributed.
-For example, you can use the MIT License, Apache License 2.0, etc. Provide a link to the license file if applicable.